quezlatch/enterprise-add/README.md

 There's a lot going on here, but I can hopefully refine when i understand `cargo make` better.

+**Note:** Safari does this weird thing where it starts throwing link errors when the page is loaded.
+Probably caching as clearing all the web data sorts it.

 ## Requirements (not required now i've got remote containers working)

 * rust (obvs)